 Pupil Personnel Workers

 Carroll County Public Schools (CCPS) currently employs nine Pupil Personnel Workers (PPWs) who are certified by the Maryland State Department of Education to help schools, students, and families.
 Each PPW is assigned to four to six schools.
-PPWs report to the Supervisor of Pupil Personnel and Student Support Services, Ms. Katherine Green.
+PPWs report to the Supervisor of Student Services - Pupil Services Donald Mongold.

 Role of the Pupil Personnel Worker (PPW)